AJ0528/LIRI-Bot/README.md

 *Call each function for each case.

 #Set the Varibals
-set the varibales to take in a value
+set the varibales to take in a value.

+#Use Conditional Statments

 ![](movie-this.gif);